 Time-memory trade-off attack.
-There are some words that are often used in plaintexts.
-If an attacker encrypts such a plaintext block using 2^k keys and store them in space for 2^k ciphertexts, then after he gets the corresponding ciphertext, he only has to look it up to find the corresponding key.
+There are some phrases that are often used in plaintexts.
+If an attacker encrypts a plaintext block contained in such a phrase using 2^k keys and store them in space for 2^k ciphertexts, then after he gets the corresponding ciphertext, he only has to look it up to find the corresponding key.
 This attack is called table attack.
 In this attack, after 2^k encryption is done, the attack complexity is much smaller than is true for exhaustive key search.